reeperx/matlapengv2/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## errors to be fixed

+Have to learn how to fix hygraph dashboard have to fix the mark as completed button to work properly Have to fix the dashboard courses not dispalying correctly

 ## Learn More

 To learn more about Next.js, take a look at the following resources: